advance100/doc_webpack/configuration.md

 ### `resolve.alias`

-Replace modules by other modules or paths.
+Replace modules with other modules or paths.

-Expected is a object with keys being module names.
+Expected an object with keys being module names.
 The value is the new path.
 It's similar to a replace but a bit more clever.
 If the the key ends with `$` only the exact match (without the `$`) will be replaced.

 If the value is a relative path it will be relative to the file containing the require.